caplin/project-templates/jtm-legacy-template/README.md

 1. Edit the file `~/src/MyTransformerModule/settings.gradle`, and change the value of the `rootProject.name` variable to the name of your project (MyTransformerModule).
 When you later export your project as an blade, the project name will be used as the name for the blade.

-1. Supply your project's dependencies manually, or configure Gradle to download them automatically from the Caplin Software Repository (coming soon).
+1. Supply your project's dependencies manually, or configure Gradle to download them automatically from the Caplin Software Repository.

     * **Caplin Software Repository**: create the file `~/src/MyTransformerModule/gradle.properties`, and assign your Caplin username and password to the Gradle properties `caplinNexusUser` and `caplinNexusSecret`: